arenzo97/arenzo97.github.io/details.md

 We are grateful to celebrate this special day surrounded by our family and friends.
 Further schedule details will be shared closer to the date.

+---

+We are thankful for your presence and attendance of our wedding celebration.
+Although we do not require wedding gifts, we appreciate any monetary support you can provide.
+To find out more check: [Wedding Gifts](gifts.html)

 [Back to Home](index.html)